openstack/neutron-specs/specs/template.rst

 sorts of areas to consider in your proposed change description.

 * Am I going to see new CLI commands?
+  * Is OpenStack CLI covered in addition to neutronclient?
 * How do you intend to support or affect aspects like:
   * Address Management, e.g. IPv6, DHCP
   * Routing, e.g. DVR/HA